 When you have an experienced attorney in your corner, it makes it tough for insurance adjusters to control the outcome of your case.
 Make no mistake about it, the insurance company has a financial interest in paying you as little as possible and you can bet that they will do everything in their power to do exactly that.

 At Vaughan & Vaughan, we know how to handle the insurance company and fight for maximum compensation.
-We’ve been serving clients in Lafayette and all of Indiana since 1913 and would be honored to speak with you about your potential legal case.
-If you’ve been injured, contact us online or call 765-742-0056 to schedule your free case evaluation.
+We’ve been serving clients throughout Indiana since 1913 and would be honored to speak with you about your potential legal case.
+If you’ve been injured, contact us online or call 765-234-5011 to schedule your free case evaluation.